 So here we are, four years later.
 How our lives have changed.
 To go sailing was the best decision we ever took, no doubt about that.
 We’ve seen so many amazing countries, experienced so many different cultures, met so many wonderful people.
 And we did it all together, as a family.
 It’s a pretty amazing experience.
 Yes, I miss my family and friends and I’m dying to meet my niece who is 18 months already.
 But leaving the boat behind or arranging a rendez-vous on the other side of the world isn’t that straightforward.
 And although it doesn’t fully compensate for that absence, the cruising community is truly amazing.
 The kids have made many friends along the way.
 We’ve met other families doing the same thing as us, older couples – who love adopting the kids for a bit, as they usually miss their own grandchildren, young couples who want to see the world before they settle down, single handers out to explore the world or start a new life.
 It’s a wonderful bunch.

 It hasn’t always been easy, there’s been rough weather and flat calms, frustrating weeks doing boat maintenance or waiting for critical new parts to arrive.
 Scary moments when we experienced a huge storm sailing from Gibraltar to the Canaries.
 And another one when we sailed from New Zealand to Fiji.
 But these moments are easily compensated by all the magic.
 And we don’t want it to end yet.
 Our three-year circumnavigation plan has long gone out of the window and we are now looking at how long we can stretch this adventure.
-We might stop and work somewhere for a few months while living onboard and then keep going.
+We might stop and work somewhere for a while and then continue.
 There is still so much to explore.